Become a Correctional or Prison Counselor – Education & Certification

 An online degree at Concordia University – St. Paul in St. Paul, Minnesota, offers a bachelor’s degree in criminal justice plus a master’s degree in criminal justice leadership.
 Students can choose from POST licensure (Peace Officer Standards and Training) in Minnesota or non-POST licensure tracks.

 At this school, criminal justice degrees offer seven-week accelerated courses.
 The BA in criminal justice includes 44 credits plus general education requirements.
-In order to be accepted into the master’s degree program in criminal justice leadership, students must be already working in a criminal justice field.
+To be accepted into the master’s degree program in criminal justice leadership, students must be already working in the criminal justice field.

 For police academy students, the 128-credit curriculum includes general education courses (42 credits), criminal justice/criminology core courses (15 credits), a social science research sequence (12 credits), police academy training program (up to 12 credits), and general electives.
 The non-police academy track moves students through an internship and project-based learning at social and protective service agencies to complete a 128-credit curriculum of general education courses (42 credits), criminal justice/criminology core courses (15 credits), a social science research and internship sequence (21 credits), criminal justice/criminology electives (three credits), and general electives (47 credits).